Is there a service offered for children traveling alone on Virgin Atlantic flights?

 Unaccompanied Minor Service

 You must request the Unaccompanied Minor service when you book the flight, directly with the reservations team or through a travel agent.
 This is not possible online.
 The Unaccompanied Minor service is charged as an adult fare.
 You will receive a Declaration of Indemnity form, which you must complete and sign.
-You must return one part of the form to the UK Special Assistance Department, and the remainder must be presented at check-in on the day of departure.
+You must return one part of the form to the UK Support Centre, and the remainder must be presented at check-in on the day of departure.

 Virgin Atlantic will not accept children traveling alone if: